Table Of Contents

 Why It Matters

 It enables flexibility, scalability, and cost savings.
-Businesses run apps, store data, and recover systems on the cloud.
+Businesses run apps, store data, and recover systems on the Cloud.

 Career Potential